kes/blog/content/posts/project-euler-num-308.md

 In general moving along an edge, from node to node, will increment or decrement some, all, or no, factors.
 However, in no case, is a move permitted along any edge that causes the value of a factor to be less than zero.

-Every fraction in Conway's program, defines a node and an edge.
+Every fraction in Conway's program defines a node and an edge.

 Consider the first fraction in the program: \\[ \dfrac{17}{7 \times 13} \\]